ra1nstorm/ra1nstorm-helper/README.md

 #### 4. Does this work with AMD CPUs?

 ra1nstorm does not currently support AMD CPUs.
+This is because macOS does not work properly with them.
+Please complain to Apple, not us.

 #### 5. BootVM tells me that I need to enable "VT-d" or something.
 How?